logo

 Abstract

-Non-line-of-sight (NLOS) imaging aims to create images of objects outside the field of view.
-This paper proposes a method called edge-resolved transient imaging (ERTI) that leverages vertical edges and a pulsed light source to achieve angular and longitudinal resolution.
-ERTI uses an acquisition strategy, scene response model, and reconstruction algorithm to generate 2.5-dimensional representations (plan view plus heights) with a 180° field of view for large-scale scenes.
-Experiments show accurate reconstructions of hidden rooms up to 3 meters in dimension using a small scan aperture and few measurement locations.
+Non-line-of-sight (NLOS) imaging is a rapidly growing field seeking to form images of objects outside the field of view, with potential applications in autonomous navigation, reconnaissance, and even medical imaging.
+The critical challenge of NLOS imaging is that diffuse reflections scatter light in all directions, resulting in weak signals and a loss of directional information.
+To address this problem, we propose a method for seeing around corners that derives angular resolution from vertical edges and longitudinal resolution from the temporal response to a pulsed light source.
+We introduce an acquisition strategy, scene response model, and reconstruction algorithm that enable the formation of 2.5-dimensional representations—a plan view plus heights—and a 180° field of view for large-scale scenes.
+Our experiments demonstrate accurate reconstructions of hidden rooms up to 3 meters in each dimension despite a small scan aperture (1.5-centimeter radius) and only 45 measurement locations.

 Publisher